Language: EN

 Passing parameters by value or reference

-Let’s keep talking about value types and reference types by seeing how another part of the program (a function) behaves when we pass a variable to it.
+Let’s continue talking about value types and reference types by looking at how another part of the program (a function) behaves when we pass a variable.

-In case you haven’t already, it is highly advisable that you have looked at the two previous articles What is a reference and Value types and reference types.
-Otherwise, this is going to be quite tough for you.
+If you haven’t done so, it is highly recommended that you have read the two previous articles What is a reference and Value types and reference types (or this is going to be tough for you).

-So, with the homework done, let’s begin with the most important part!
-What we are interested in, above all, is to know if a function that receives a variable can modify it or not, and what changes it can make.
+So, with the homework done, I’m going to start the house from the roof!
+What interests us most is to know if a function that receives a variable can modify it, or cannot (and what modifications it can make).

-• If the function receives a value type parameter, it can’t modify its value
+If the function receives a parameter of value type, it cannot modify its value

-That easy, right?
-We are done now, let’s go home!
-Eeeeh … obviously not… That is just the usual answer, which doesn’t clarify anything.
+Well, that was easy, right?
+We are done, let’s go home!
+Eeeeh … obviously not… (that is precisely the normal answer I want to avoid, because it doesn’t clarify anything).

 The real answer is: